 1 tsp baking powder

-In a stand mixer fitted with the paddle attachment beat butter, sugar, almond extract and vanilla until fluffy.
+In a stand mixer fitted with the paddle attachment beat ½ cup butter, sugar and vanilla until fluffy.

 In a separate bowl sift flour, cornstarch, salt, baking soda and powder.

 Add flour to wet mixture in stand mixer bowl while beating on speed 2.

 Slowly add in coconut shavings until incorporated.
 (If dough appears dry, add heavy whipping cream 1 tbsp at a time until dough is soft.)
 Half, cover and chill for 1 hour.

 Preheat oven to 325 F.